 You have 60-seconds to make an impression with your cover letter.
 Why?
 The person reading your cover letter wants to ball it up, throw it away, and get on with their day.
 They’re burnt out and have a stack of applications on their deck.
 They’re an expert at reading resumes and they’ve seen all the tricks.
-In 30-seconds, they’re going to decide if you’re headed to the shredded or the interview pile.
+In 30 seconds, they’re going to decide if you’re headed to the shredder or the interview pile.
 You need to make it easy or them to realize how interesting you are.

 Your cover letter serves 3 key purposes:

 You want to spell your interest out to them.
 This feels like a no-brainer (Why would you need to spell this out?
 You turned in the cover letter.
 Of course you’re interested!), but I’ve had interviews where, until I explicitly said “I am interested in this position, what is the next step to moving forward,” the selection committee wasn’t sure if I was interested in the position.
 The person reading your cover letter is looking for any reason to shred it and be done.
 Don’t give them an easy out.
-Make it as clear as possible that you’re interested in the position, you’re qualified for the position, and you want to set up a time to meet to discussion the position.
+Make it as clear as possible that you’re interested in the position, you’re qualified for the position, and you want to set up a time to meet to discuss the position.

 Employers hire people to solve problems.
 The job description you’re reading is a bulleted list of the specific problems the company is facing that they need solved.
-Your cover letter needs to be a short, ~5-paragraph narrative that explains the problems you’ve identified, the skills you have that can solve these problems, and makes a concrete like between the two.
+Your cover letter needs to be a short, ~5-paragraph narrative that explains the problems you’ve identified, the skills you have that can solve these problems, and makes a direct line between the two.
 You want to spell it out as clearly as possible for the person reading your cover letter.
 Identify the specific problems the company is facing.
 Show how your background and experience will help them solve the problems they’re facing.

 Companies want interesting employees.
 If they hire you, your coworkers will be around you for 40+ hours each week.
-They don’t want to hire someone who isn’t a fit for their culture, they want to hire someone interesting who fits in.
+They don’t want to hire someone who isn’t a fit for their culture—they want to hire someone interesting who fits in.
 What have you done that’s interesting and relevant?
 What hooks can you drop into the cover letter to grab interest and attention?

 I standardize my cover letters into 5-paragraphs: